 Get a hearing test: If you have some hearing loss, you can avoid getting more damage by steering clear of loud noises.
 Visit a hearing care center routinely for hearing test.
 If your test indicates you already have some amount of disorder, you can begin taking action to prevent it from getting worse.
-If you need hearing aids, your hearing professional can discuss the best options for your hearing loss, lifestyle, and budget.
+If you need digital hearing aids, your hearing professional can discuss the best options for your hearing loss, lifestyle, and budget.

 Hearing Loss in Different Ages

 Age-related hearing disability is also known as Presbyterians.
 It is the loss of hearing that occurs gradually in all of us as we grow older.
-This is the most common conditions between the older and elderly adults.
+This is the most common conditions between older and elderly adults.
 It affects both the ears equally.
 The loss is slow, steady and occurs with age, so people who haven’t yet been diagnosed don’t realize that they’ve already lost some of their ability to hear.
 The loss is always permanent but not life-threatening.

 One of the symptoms of age-related hearing problems is having difficulty to hear the voice of women.
 This is because their voices are high in pitch compared to men.
 Other symptoms include; voices sounding mumbled or overly loud, experiencing a ringing in the ears along with headaches or dizziness.

 - Certain medical conditions (high blood pressure or diabetes)